kevincol54/sandbox-api/README.md

 - `npm install` on all 3 repos (this mean 3 terminal windows open)
 - `npm start` on all 3
 - call either route using postman, curl, etc
-- watch logs for terminal for stdout logs
+- watch terminal for stdout logs
 - should see 4 new logs in couchdb (2 req logs and 2 res logs)